neo-mashiro/Mana-Oasis/README.md

 3D reconstruction of my imagination world...

-This project aims to build an exploration video game that provides players with immersive experience.
+This project aims to build an exploration RPG game that provides players with immersive experience, targeted at high-end PCs and VR platforms.
 The expected release date is Sep, 2022.
 (I'll publish it on Steam when the time comes)

-The introduction website will be published from the `gh-pages` branch.
+The introduction website will be published from the `gh-pages` branch. (in construction)